Bryantcornwell/CV-auto-grader/README.md

 ## Acknowledges
 ### Bryant Cornwell
-I wrote a majority of the code for inject.py and extract.py, and contributed to the research and ideas for developing the QR code.
-I also provided partial starter code and ideas for tackling the Hough Transform utilizing methods and ideas from Wikipedia [4].
-For the report, I wrote the inject.py and extract.py sub-sections within the Methods section.
+Wrote a majority of the code for inject.py and extract.py, and contributed to the research and ideas for developing the QR code.
+Also provided partial starter code and ideas for tackling the Hough Transform utilizing methods and ideas from Wikipedia [4].
+For the report, Wrote the inject.py and extract.py sub-sections within the Methods section.
 ### Deepak Duggirala
 Provided initial QR code detection approach.
+Wrote the grade.py.
+Details are shown in grade-report.md.
+Wrote the whole grade-report.md.
 ### Li Sun
 Contributed to the research and ideas for developing the QR code.
+Helped to test codes on burrow.luddy.indiana.edu.
+Wrote the abstract, introduction, discussion and conclusion parts of this report.

 ## References
 [1] https://en.wikipedia.org/wiki/QR_code